 The Torah is a covenant with various “administrative aspects” or subdivisions.
 Each succeeding covenant builds upon the previous covenant without cancelling out the requirements or provisions of the previous covenant.
 Such is consistent with the character and nature of YHVH Elohim.
 He is not a man that he should lie (Num 23:19).
-When he gives his word he keeps it, even up to 1000 generations (that is 40-50,000 years!)
-(Ps 105:6–11).
+When he gives his word, he keeps it, even up to 1000 generations (that is 40-50,000 years; see Ps 105:6–11).
 He declares that he does not change (Mal 3:6), and that he is the same yesterday, today and forever (Heb 13:8).
 He is not a respecter of persons who makes a covenant with one people-group (e.g. the Jews) and another covenant with another people-group (e.g. the Gentiles) each with its own contradictory set of requirements and standards of righteousness (Acts 10:34).
 In YHVH’s spiritual economy, there is one law, one set of standards, one covenant for both the Israelite and the Gentile (Exod 12:49; Num 15:16; Eph.
 2:11–16).
 Again, his laws and covenants are a reflection of his divine nature and character.
 He cannot oppose himself.
-He is not double-minded, like man.
-He is not the sort of (spiritual) well that spouts forth both salty and fresh water to which the Apostle James makes reference in his epistle.
+He is not double-minded like man.
+He is double-minded in that he’s like a well that spouts forth both salty and fresh water (Jas 1:8 cp.
+3:112–12).
 YHVH is perfect, righteous and immutable.

 YHVH Relates to Humans Through Covenantal Agreements

-Similarly YHVH has put into motion spiritual laws that govern his spiritual creation even as the laws of science govern his physical creation.
+Similarly YHVH has put into motion laws that govern his spiritual creation even as the laws of science govern his physical creation.
 These spiritual laws are a reflection of his very nature and character.
 For example, YHVH is righteous, so he expects men to be righteous.
 He has given men laws (instructions or teachings) to help show men how to be righteous as he is righteous.
 He keeps his word and never lies.
 He expects the same of men.
 That is why there is a commandment that says, “You shall not lie.”
-There are nine more such basic commandments, which the Torah then expands into 613 commandments.
-The Testimony of Yeshua lists 1050 such commandments (Dake’s Annotated Study Bible) that define for the saints the walk of righteousness.
+There are nine more such basic commandments or laws, which the Torah then expands into more than 600 other laws.
+The Testimony of Yeshua (or New Testament) lists 1050 such commandments (Dake’s Annotated Study Bible) that define for the saints the walk of righteousness.

 Throughout all of the Scriptures YHVH has chosen to relate to humans through a structure of law and order, since he is not an Elohim of disorder or confusion.
 His kingdom is just and orderly at all levels.
 This structural framework is known as covenantal agreement.
 Likewise, on the human plain all transactions people make between each other are based on contractual agreements, verbal or written: marriage vows, land and house purchase agreements, warranties, guaranties, sales agreements, service contracts, union contracts, employee and employer contracts, rental and lease agreements, etc.